-(1) The maximum true vapor pressure for VOLs stored at temperatures above or below the ambient temperature must be calculated based on the highest calendar-month average storage temperature.

-(2) The maximum true vapor pressure for VOLs stored at the ambient temperature must be calculated based on the local maximum monthly average ambient temperature, as reported by the National Weather Service.
+(1) The maximum true vapor pressure for VOLs stored at temperatures above or below the ambient temperature shall correspond to the highest calendar-month average storage temperature.
+The maximum true vapor pressure for VOLs stored at the ambient temperature shall correspond to the local maximum monthly average temperature, as reported by the National Weather Service.